iamgbsmith/til/mqtt/emqx-container-healthcheck.md

     curl \
 ```

-If you are incorporating the healtcheck into the container, include the following in the Dockerfile:
+If you are incorporating the healthcheck into the container, include the following in the Dockerfile:

 ```shell
 HEALTHCHECK --interval=1m --timeout=10s --retries=3 CMD curl -f http://localhost:8080/status